This article was last updated Sept. 1, 2020.

 Health care flexible spending account (FSA)

-This pre-tax benefit account can be used to pay for eligible medical, dental and vision expenses that aren’t covered by insurance.
+This pre-tax benefit FSA account can be used to pay for eligible medical, dental and vision expenses that aren’t covered by insurance.
 After employees determine how much to contribute to their FSA, they can access the full amount of their account on day one of their plan year and funds are automatically deducted pre-tax.
 Each year, the IRS sets limits External Site on how much employees can contribute to their FSA.
 It's important for employees to think through how much they are contributing, because funds need to be used within a specific time period.

 Dependent care flexible spending account (DCFSA)

-A pre-tax benefit account that can be used to pay for eligible expenses like preschool, summer day camp, before or after school programs and child or adult daycare.
+A DCFSA is a pre-tax benefit account that can be used to pay for eligible expenses like preschool, summer day camp, before or after school programs and child or adult daycare.
 Employees can determine how much they want to contribute, and then choose their preference for payment and reimbursement.
 Much like an FSA, there are limits to how much an employee can contribute to a DCFSA and the funds must be used within a certain time period.

 Health savings account (HSA)

 Used in conjunction with a high-deductible health plan (HDHP), an HSA is a pre-tax benefit account that can be used to pay for eligible out-of-pocket medical, dental and vision expenses.
 An employee determines how much they want to contribute annually (limits are set by the IRS External Site), and if money remains in their account at the end of the plan year, it will automatically carry over.
 It’s like a 401K for health care.
 Any balance in an HSA stays with the employee, regardless of changes in employment, insurance carrier or retirement.